FrancisVila/MFT_convert/content/en/docs/SecureTransport/Azure_Installation_Guide/network-security-groups/create-net-security-groups/_index.md

 -   External File System network security group
 -   Administration Host security group

 It is recommended to have all components prepared prior the launch process of the instances.
-In this way, during your <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> setup, you will just select the network security group you need from the list.
+In this way, during your {{< SecureTransport/componentshortname  >}} setup, you will just select the network security group you need from the list.
 You can always create the Network Security Groups on a later stage but we suggest you adhere to the flow as described.

 To create a network security group in Azure VNet: